Office footwear chain considers closure of its 100 stores

 -

 Footwear chain Office has been struggling with sales.
-After suffering a 3-percent decline in slaes over the last six months, the UK-based brand is considering a restructuring strategy that could result in the closure numerous stores.
+After suffering a three percent decline in sales over the last six months, the UK-based brand is considering a restructuring strategy that could result in the closure of numerous stores.

 Office is owned by South African retail company Truworths and operates stores in UK, Ireland and Germany, with U.S. concessions in Las Vegas, New York City, and Chicago.
 In addition to its own private label brand, Office sells products from footwear brands including Adidas, Converse, Ted Baker, UGG and Vans.